 H arrived on the 5th December, one day after his due date.
 I realised contractions had started at 6 am, stayed in bed until 7, and then it all went very quickly from there.
 Contractions were

 much more frequent and intense than I had expected for that stage, and the midwife came in for my 8.30am appointment and suggested she examine me at about 9.15, by which time I was

 already 4cm dilated.
 We went off to Wexham and H arrived at 3.50 that afternoon, things slowed down slightly when we got to the hospital, but it was all far quicker than I had expected given

 this was our first baby.
 We had the hypno scripts playing throughout and the midwives were so respectful of our birth plan it was great.
 I was able to get completely in the zone and just use

 So pleased to let you know I had a little boy on the 25th Feb.
 He was born at home in the birthing pool weighing 8lb 1oz.

 He’s perfect and looks so much like J did as a baby!
 We have named him R.

 The hypnobirthing was amazing the breathing worked so well and I cannot even begin to explain the difference between R’s birth and J’s.

 I stayed so calm throughout the labour and it all happened so naturally.
 I never even had gas & air!
 It was the most amazing experience and within 5 minutes of giving birth, I said I would

-Olivia and Baby R
+O & J and Baby R

 A Calm, Unplanned Breech Home Birth